foundry-rs/book/src/spark/writing-tests.md

 {{#include ../../projects/writing_tests/test/Basic.t.sol:all}}
 ```

-Forge uses the following keywords in tests:
+Spark uses the following keywords in tests:

 - `setUp`: An optional function invoked before each test case is run.
     ```solidity